AylaNetworks/ayla-documentation/src/edge-solutions/ayla-linux-device-solution/v1-7/index.md

 # Perform OTA Updates

 Ayla provides a mechanism for performing over-the-air (OTA) updates in order to replace the Ayla Agent (devd) and/or the host application (appd) running on your Ayla device with different (often newer) versions.
 This page discusses OTA updates.
-See also [Versioning](../../guide/versioning).

 ## How OTA updates work